AlwaysEconomist/AlwaysEconomist/README.md

     - Leveraged Python, Excel and A/B testing techniques to design, analyze, and optimize marketing campaigns, delivering evidence-based insights to maximize engagement and conversion rates by 37%.
     - Create, manage, and distribute professional spreadsheets for a variety of specialized purposes including Financial Modeling and Cohort Retention Analysis.

-- 💬  I am passionate about building interactive dashboards and leveraging statistical methods for data cleaning and analysis.
-My experience includes developing RFM segmentation models to derive actionable insights.
-Currently, I am expanding my expertise in Machine Learning to enhance data-driven decision-making and maximize my impact in the field.

 - 📫 Contact me at phabriceloiseau@gmail.com for collaboration opportunities.

 - CERTIFICATIONS